Understand

 [edit]Tipping is not expected in Vanuatu, nor is haggling or bargaining; it is not the custom and only encourages a "master-servant" relationship.
 However, gifts are very appreciated and the exchange of gifts for services rendered fits well into the local traditions.
 Western governments have a hard time coming to terms with this practice as it is interpreted as bribery and corruption.
 But in the Melanesian culture, this practice is a normal way to do business... well before the European colonisers introduced money.

-A bag of rice to a village chief may be received with gratitude and dignity, but to offer triple the value in cash may be regarded as patronising, plus it will artificially inflate the price for the next traveller; set a wrong expectation, and rapidly destroy the genuine spontaneous friendship so easily given to you.
+A bag of rice to a village chief may be received with gratitude and dignity, but to offer triple the value in cash may be regarded as patronising, plus it will artificially inflate the price for the next visitor; set a wrong expectation, and rapidly destroy the genuine spontaneous friendship so easily given to you.

 A nice gesture is to give phone cards or a T-shirt, or school pads, pens, etc. for the children.

-The woven grass bags and mats are widely available and very attractive.
+[edit]Woven grass bags and mats are widely available and very attractive.

 Eat